Program Overview

 The Masters in Pathology is part of the School of Medicine, a hub for outstanding educational programs and world-class research.Master’s in Pathology Learning Outcomes

-- Demonstrate Expertise: Apply advanced knowledge in molecular and cellular pathology to research and clinical practice.
+- Apply advanced knowledge in molecular and cellular pathology to research and clinical practice.

-- Conduct Independent Research: Design and execute research projects that contribute to the understanding of disease mechanisms.
+- Design and execute independent research projects that contribute to the understanding of disease mechanisms.

-- Communicate Scientific Findings: Effectively present research findings to both scientific and lay audiences.
+- Effectively present and communicate research findings to both scientific and general audiences.

-- Uphold Ethical Standards: Adhere to ethical principles in all professional activities.
+- Adhere to ethical principles and professional standards in all research and academic activities.

 Tuition and Financial Aid